 One of the greatest marketing scams of the last few years is the ingenious Wild Atlantic Way.
 Take a coastline that’s always been there, chuck in the lyrical pipes of John Creedon, a clamped out campervan, umpteen dozen tourist signs, and wahey! the West’s your tourist cashcow.
 It’s up there with non-alcoholic beer in the top bricking-it-in-the-boardroom moments.
 One that (presumably) culminated in the most extravagant piss-up of German men riding bare-backed on each other round the office.
 Forced to do three-point turns along congested photocopiers, they triumphantly, if ungallantly, rode with ties atop their foreheads.

 Which brings me to my latest get-out-of-real-life fantasy pitches: The Wilder Northern Way.
 You with me?
-Thought not *removes tie from forehead* Still, credit to those remote marketeers busy imploring their dot comrades to avail of the “stunning scenery” amid chitchat on the North since McGuinness’s death.
-Presumably, it remains hidden from the view of logic among the rest of the islanders.
+Thought not.
+Still, credit to those remote marketeers busy imploring their dot comrades to avail of the “stunning scenery” amid chitchat on the North since McGuinness’s death.
+It remains hidden from the view of logic among the rest of the islanders.
 I can hear them in the focus groups.
 “Hmmm, I’m not sure.
 Would it be as good as the Atlantic on the Western side?
 Would you need a plane to get there?”
 Best keep your shirts on, fellas.
 But do help yourself to the non-alcoholic beers behind the ring-binders in the stationery cabinet.
 Just ignore the sell-by date.

 For all the attempts at enticing reluctant tourists upwards, you’ll never hear anyone urging people to live here.
 The locals are too busy cursing chance, and the passers-through only get to admire the doilies in the good sitting-room.
 In fact, some of the locals seem to visit reality only rarely these days, too.
 I’d been waiting on an unsuspecting middle-classer to send us a postcard from around the corner, and Newton Emerson kindly wrote his while wearing uranium-tinted glasses this morning in – where else – The Irish Times.

 Newton would tell you it was far from well-stocked stationery cabinets of broadsheets his journalism was raised.
 This is true.
 It was from the clandestine confines of his imagination his refreshing satire took its first breaths.
-An experimental test-tube embryo using wry eggs and the sperm from moderate Unionism willing to laugh at itself.
+An experimental test-tube embryo using wry observations and a moderate Unionism willing to laugh at itself.
 Over the years it grew to sharp-wit its elbows on to the pages of respectable commentary.

 It is not for me to speculate on why Malachi O’Doherty or Newton Emerson succeeded in raising a pen overhead in a lecture hall while McGuinness raised a gun over his own.
 There are too many variables I know nothing about.
 Varnishing another’s violence with the gloss of respectability of their own peaceful experience provides no richer understanding.
 It could also be asked why many of their other peers, who didn’t sign up, sidestep similar mystification, even if all share condemnation.
 None of these feelings are mutually exclusive.
 That violence was a career option for a 19 year-old was indicative of a society far from ‘normal’.